 The lack of space for dissenting viewpoints in the mainstream media gives the Internet extra significance when it comes to political discourse and discussion.
 In Singapore, the online sphere is practically the only space that exists for wider political talk that isn’t automatically dominated by the PAP.
 Over the years, citizen journalists and bloggers, such as those at The Online Citizen, have also reported on, or opened up discussions of, un- or under-reported issues in the mainstream media.

 The PAP government previously said that they would regulate the Internet with a “light touch”, but bloggers and journalists have taken issue with moves such as a licensing regime introduced in 2013 that required websites (as identified by the authorities) to register for a licence with the Media Development Authority (since re-organised into the Infocomm Media Development Authority).
 These websites are expected to put down a performance bond of S$50,000 and commit to removing objectionable content within 24 hours.
-This “light touch” approach is now a thing of the past, particularly with the passage of the Protection from Online Falsehoods and Manipulation Act, or POFMA.
+The supposed “light touch” approach is now a thing of the past, particularly with the passage of the Protection from Online Falsehoods and Manipulation Act (POFMA) and the Foreign Interference (Countermeasures) Act (FICA).

 POFMA, which was passed in Parliament in May 2019 and came into force later that same year, gives the government wide powers to intervene or regulate content online, including social media.
 Under POFMA, any government minister is empowered to order correction notices, the removal of content, and the blocking of access to content online.
 Failure to comply with such orders could result in heavy fines and imprisonment.
 Although the law allows for appeals to the High Court, these potentially costly appeals can only be made after one has applied to the minister in question for review.
 In any case, compliance with the order is required from the outset.

 Various independent media outlets have sprung up online over the years, with the intention of providing news coverage and commentary.
-But starting up is far easier than achieving sustainability, and multiple outlets—such as SIX-SIX and The Middle Ground—have folded due to the lack of funding.
+But starting up is far easier than achieving sustainability, and multiple outlets — such as SIX-SIX and The Middle Ground — have folded due to the lack of funding.
 With little in the way of local philanthropy or financial backing for independent media ventures, on top of regulatory restrictions against foreign sources of funding (including grants from foundations) and the lack of a culture of paying for online news, those who have made forays into the Singaporean independent media scene have struggled to balance the books and stay in the black.
-Those who appear to be thriving, such as Mothership.sg, count government agencies among its long-term advertising partners; an arrangement that would be impossible for more critical outlets.
+Those who appear to be thriving (or at least carrying on comfortably), such as Mothership.sg, count government agencies among its long-term advertising partners; an arrangement that would be impossible for more critical outlets.

 Politics and the political on social media

 Given the gatekeeping of more traditional and mainstream spaces for national discourse, social media has become a major platform for Singaporeans to engage in political discussion and dissent.
-Although younger Singaporeans, like their counterparts elsewhere, tend to lean towards platforms like Twitter, Instagram and Tiktok, Facebook is still the most popular social media platform in the country.
+There is a generational split in terms of social media platforms: while younger Singaporeans (particularly Gen Z) favour Instagram and Tiktok, older Singaporeans are still largely addicted to Facebook.

 The PAP has been aware of the need to respond to online chatter for a long time.
 A 2007 article in the Straits Times described a “quiet counter-insurgency against [the PAP’s] online critics”.
 According to this report, members and supporters of the PAP were coordinated to go to internet forums and blogs to “rebut anti-establishment views” and anonymously post pro-PAP views.